nilsuhyt/ReadBatteryVoltage/README.md

 # ReadBatteryVoltage
 > [!NOTE]
-> We use the ADC module of STM32F1 to read the battery voltage value.The ADC module of STM32F1 can read 12 bits.
+> We use the ADC module of STM32F1 to read the battery voltage value.
 >
+> The ADC module of STM32F1 can read 12 bits (To calculate the resolution).
+>
+> For configuration
 > 1. Firstly We choose the STM32F103C8 model via CubeMX.
 > 2. We enable pin PA1 of ADC1.
 > 3. We activate the external oscillator and set the debug mode to serial wire.